stujo/ruby-classes-lab/README.md

 This lab is a followup to the lecture on Ruby Objects and Classes.

+__OMG You've been hired by Better Buy a leading ecommerce company!!!__

+This your first day on the job and already they are throwing work at you

+You've been tasked to rewrite an app using Classes (maybe you've done something like this before?)

+###Luckily there is some documentation for the app###

-This app processes an order from a custoer.
+This app processes an order from a customer.
 The customer has a credit limit available to purchase items.
 The app takes the customer order, checks the available credit, decrements the credit available based on the order, and prints out a receipt.

 Initially the app uses a hash to store the customer info, the object of the lab is to replace the customer hash with a customer class object.

+###The QA Team###
+The QA (Quality Assurance) Team is on your side, they have a whole suite of tests which are currently running against the production code.
+They were all passing, so all you need to do is make sure you get them going again.

+###000-StarterApp
+This is the old code, which is great because all the logic you need is there!

 The 000-StarterApp folder contains a working version of the application which you should run to get a feel for how the app works.

-You will do your work in the 001-Labwork folder.
-You can always refer the version in the 000_StarterApp folder to see how it works.
+    # Run the Original Application
+    cd  000-StarterApp

-    ruby 000-StarterApp/app.rb
+    ruby app.rb

 ##Starter App Code Review

 __On your own:__ review the code in the Starter App.

 * What is it doing?
-* What would you change and why?
 * Is there anything which you don't understand?

 __In your programming pair (or three):__